Raising North Dakota: Concerns over CDC’s changes to developmental milestones

 Early detection for any ailment is key, and that includes a child’s development.

-The developmental milestone checklist can help us be proactive in identifying delays a child’s development.
+The developmental milestone checklist can help us be proactive in identifying delays in a child’s development.

-Recently, the CDC updated that checklist in the hopes of helping families identify developmental delays sooner.
-But, many fear it could have the opposite effect.
+Recently, the Centers for Disease Control and Prevention updated that checklist in the hopes of helping families identify developmental delays sooner.
+But many fear it could have the opposite effect.

 That was the case for Melinda and Jacob Retzer’s son, Ben.

-“We started noticing when he was around about fifteen months that he was not communicating and wasn’t meeting those milestones,” Melinda Retzer explained.
+“We started noticing when he was around about 15 months that he was not communicating and wasn’t meeting those milestones,” Melinda explained.

 This was all based on the “old” CDC developmental milestone guidelines.
-Under the new guidelines released in February, they could have delayed services for Ben for another fifteen months.
+Under the new guidelines released in February, they could have delayed services for Ben for another 15 months.

-“So this is going to be detrimental, potentially, to a lot of our kids who are expected to reach these milestones,” said Krisann Miller.
+“This is going to be detrimental, potentially, to a lot of our kids who are expected to reach these milestones,” said Miller.

 If Ben’s situation happened under today’s guidelines, it would have been an entirely different story.

-“Two years behind of therapy, instead of catching it early, and then taking care of then,” added Jacob Retzer.
+“Two years behind of therapy, instead of catching it early, and then taking care of then,” added Jacob.
 “So that just adds in more time, money, energy, and has him behind, you know, or the child behind their peers as well.”

-Before the update, the fiftieth-percentile, or average age, was used for milestones.
-The newly revised milestones identify the behaviors that seventy-five percent or more of kids can be expected to exhibit at certain ages.
+Before the update, the 50-percentile, or average age, was used for milestones.
+The newly revised milestones identify the behaviors that 75 percent or more of kids can be expected to exhibit at certain ages.

 Miller is concerned that some may interpret this differently, leading to more delays in intervention.